BIGJRA/BIGJRA.github.io/rejuv.md

 pick Blakeory Co.
 Beat the maid.

 Talk to Melia in the kitchen to get some sleep.
-After a bunch of scenes, it’s time for a quick battle!
+After a bunch of scenes, it's time for a quick battle!

 Gang Leader Karrina (No Field)